Jarvis-Consulting-Group/jarvis_data_eng-parsaabadi/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2023-present)**: Joined as a Junior Software Developer, I have been gaining experience in new technologies such as Linux, SQL, Java, and Spring by working on projects in an Agile/Scrum environment.
+**Technical Consultant, Jarvis (2023-present)**: Joined as a Technical Consultant, I have been gaining experience in new technologies such as Linux, SQL, Java, and Spring by working on projects in an Agile/Scrum environment.
 These technologies are commonly used in the professional workplace for clients similar to CIBC, National Bank, and Teranet.

 **Research Engineer, McScert (2021-2022)**: Led the team in maintaining and regularly updating documentations for pods using JIRA.
 I also collected user requirements for building and maintaining code for tools, and applied principles of safety engineering to software development in a model-driven environment.
 This resulted in a boost of 10% development efficiency through testing for bugs.
 I conducted regular team meetings to share project status, issues, and ideas, rapidly prototyped new capabilities to confirm feasibility, and deployed inter-device communications such as SPI, I2C, and UART.
 Additionally, I re-designed the auto-layout system for the framework resulting in 20% better readability for testing software.